jadecipher/vdp16-sample-game/README.md

 * `webpack -p`: webpack will run in "production mode"
 * `git add -f public/bundle.js public/bundle.js.map`: "force" add the otherwise gitignored build files
 * `git commit --allow-empty -m 'Deploying'`: create a commit, even if nothing changed
-* `git push --force heroku deploy:master`: push your local "d
+* `git push --force heroku deploy:master`: push your local "deploy" branch to the "master" branch on heroku
+* `git checkout master`: return to your master branch
+* `git branch -D deploy`: remove the deploy branch

+Now, you should be deployed!

+Why do all of these steps?
+The big reason is because we don't want our production server to be cluttered up with dev dependencies like webpack, but at